jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 |Print Document Style| Tick this checkbox to print out bulk report or send batch email|
 |Include Cancelled Documents| Tick this checkbox to include cancelled documents in the listing|

-If you Tick Print Document Style , you will see that you will able able to choose purchase document report format.
+If you Tick Print Document Style , you will able to choose purchase document report format.

 ![purchase-document-listing-print-document-style-2](../../../static/img/usage/purchase/report/purchase-document-listing-print-document-style-2.png)